| map |

 The film end of the business was break-even at best and Lustman supplemented by building a clientele for private parties and other events.
 In 2006 he sold the business due to declining health.

-Status: In 2006 the theatre was taken over by Dan and Sammy Harkham and Hadrian Belove of the organization Cinefamily.
-They reopened in 2007.
-It's alive and well as the home of revivals, cult films, festivals and more.
+Status: The theatre is closed and scheduled to be renovated.
+It's unknown who will operate it in the future.
+In 2006 the theatre was taken over by Dan and Sammy Harkham and Hadrian Belove of the organization Cinefamily.
+They reopened in 2007 as a venue for revivals and independent films.
+The organization was dissolved in 2017.

 A look back at the rear of the house on the Time Out page about the Silent Movie Theatre.
 It's a Jakob Layman photo.